NotifiUs/wctp-gateway/readme.md

 ## Status

-We're in beta testing.
-If you'd like to help test, please email [support+wctp+beta@notifi.us](mailto:support+wctp+beta@notifi.us)
+**Not production ready**

-## Privacy
+## Requirements

-Sending PHI, PCI, or other similar private information over SMS [**SHOULD NOT BE CONSIDERED COMPLIANT FOR ANY REGULATORY PURPOSES**](https://support.twilio.com/hc/en-us/articles/223182008-Are-there-special-rules-for-campaigns-involving-health-information-)

-From a message storage standpoint, we only keep the content of messages available as long as needed to complete conversations.
-The content itself is stored in an automaticaly expiring in-memory database ([redis.io](https://redis.io)) and never persisted to disk.

-> To do: Encrypt message content even while stored in Redis and retrieve by key

-Meta-data, such as SMS routing information (recipient, sender, date/time, etc.) are persisted into a normal database for metrics and analytics.
+We use features that require the following tools and technologies:

+- PHP 7.2+
+- nginx
+- redis-server
+- mysql
+- supervisord
+- Linux ( We generally recommend Ubuntu for most users)

 ## Technologies

 WCTP Gateway is a [Laravel](https://laravel.com) web-application that implements a WCTP endpoint and administrative portal.
 This system cannot send SMS messages without a supported carrier (Telecom API provider) like Twilio or ThinQ.

 The web portal UI is built on [Bootstrap](https://getbootstrap.com) and uses [Font Awesome](https://fontawesome.com/) icons.

 You can setup and run Laravel in a wide-variety of environments, including Digital Ocean, Amazon, Azure, and just about any modern PHP web environment.
 Start from a single-server appliance setup and grow into a full blown load balancing and clustering setup.

 You can also go *serverless*, and try out [Vapor](https://vapor.laravel.com/).